- Available in All Provinces (except QC, NU, NT, YK)

-Do you need to win long-term disability payments?
+Do you need to win long-term disability benefits?
 Are you struggling with your application or appeal?
-Are you worried they may soon cut off your payments?
+Do you have questions about working with long-term disability lawyers?

 - FAQs about long-term disability lawyers

 - Next Step – Download Our Free Guide on How to Hire a Long-term Disability Lawyer

 How we help you

 We represent clients at all stages of the long-term disability claim process, including transition from work to sick leave, the initial application for benefits, appeals of denied claims, lawsuits for benefits, and negotiation of lump-sum settlements.

 For people on approved long-term disability claims, we offer a benefits protection program to help you maintain your benefits.
 This service gives you peace of mind and removes the stress of dealing with the insurance company on your own.

 We deliver 95% of our services remotely from our offices in Toronto, Ottawa, Moncton and Halifax.
 With some cases, you will never have to leave your home.
 We travel to your city or town when necessary.
 Any in person meetings are held at our offices or other professional conference rooms in your area.

 Sometimes your situation is complicated by overlapping disability claims.
 In addition to long-term disability, we represent people in claims involving short-term disability, workers’ compensation, employment disputes, and the disability tax credit.